viniciusfcf/instructlab-tdc-sp/linkedin-profile.md

 ---

-# Vinícius Ferraz
+# Vinicius Ferraz
 **Senior Specialist Solution Architect at Red Hat**
 Federal District, Brazil

 ---

 ## Summary
-I am Vinicius, a 38-year-old Java Developer with a strong software background and 18 years of IT experience.
+I am Vinicius Ferraz, a 38-year-old Java Developer with a strong software background and 18 years of IT experience.
 I graduated from the Federal University of Campina Grande (UFCG, Brazil).

 I have solid foundations in programming, architecture, and software design.
 I started programming in 2004.
 I am a very flexible, self-taught, and responsible person with a good balance of hard and soft skills.